xiurongy3506/independent_study/entries/entry2.md

 This will print “is an A”

 ## loops
-Loops are instructions that are repeated until certain condition is met.
+Loops are instructions that are repeated until a certain condition is met.

 ### For Loop
 **Syntax**